How to design an optimal solar PV system

-With such a goal in mind, we have implemented a new update to our algorithm that tries to ensure a more regular shape for these blocks while avoiding the creation of any stretched out blocks or any blocks being divided between far areas in the case of complex sites.
-This also resulted in an improvement to the positioning of these blocks, which are now more centered with respect to the roads, thus saving up on low voltage cables.
+With such a goal in mind, we have implemented a new update to our algorithm that ensures a more regular shape for these blocks.
+It does so by avoiding the creation of any stretched out blocks or ,in the case of complex sites, avoiding any blocks being divided between far areas.
+Resulting in an improved, more centered position of these blocks, with respect to the roads, thus saving you unnecessary, low voltage cables.

-This time reduction makes pvDesign’s iterative process even more simple and quick despite the great level of detail that its simulations provide.
+This time reduction makes pvDesign’s iterative process quicker and simpler while still providing you with a great level of detail in your simulations.

 Layout Parameters and Optimization